HypothesisWorks/hypothesis/docs/index.rst

 .. code:: python

-  >>> s = strategy(int).map(pack=Decimal, descriptor=Decimal)
+  >>> s = strategy(int).map(Decimal)
   >>> s.example()
   Decimal('6029418')
-  >>> s.descriptor
-  Decimal

-pack is a function which converts an int to a Decimal, so that we can use the generated for ints to generate data for Decimal. descriptor is the value that will be returned as the resulting strategy's descriptor.
+map takes a function which takes a value produced by the original strategy and returns a new value.
+It returns a strategy whose values are values from the original strategy with that function applied to them, so here we have a strategy which produces Decimals by first generating an int and then calling Decimal on that int.

 This is generally the encouraged way to define your own strategies: The details of how SearchStrategy works are not currently considered part of the public API and may be liable to change.